 Inline Hockey is a Skillful sport encouraging Balance, Speed, Control, Hand-Eye coordination, Stamina and Discipline.
 Unlike Ice Hockey, Inline is played with four skaters and a goalie (4v4) with no offsides, icing, or checking.
 See also Wikipedia Inline Hockey Page

 Inline hockey is played in an area known as a “rink”, usually 200 feet long and 85 feet wide.
 A PTC Hockey recreation game is played in three periods of equal length; 10 minutes for each period.
-The Mites age group play two 20 minute periods with a running clock.

 The sport involves four basic skills: skating, passing, stickhandling and shooting.
 These skills can be learned at any age, and the good hockey player continually works to improve and refine his or her skills.
 Physical size is not an important factor in becoming a skilled and successful hockey player.
 Every player has an opportunity to be a part of the action given the speed of the game, the number of players on a team and the size of the surface upon which the game is played.

 is the skill that makes hockey unique and it is something that players at all levels of the sport continually strive to improve.
 Without adequate skating ability, players are less able to perform the other essential skills of the sport.

 is perhaps the most difficult of the basic skills to master.
 It allows a skilled player to maneuver around opponents and create better offensive opportunities.

 is what makes hockey a true team sport and helps make the game fun.
 Passing gets everyone on the rink involved in the action and turns scoring into a team effort.
 Helping teammates experience success is what the game is all about, and passing allows the thrill of scoring to be shared.